Check For A Tripped Circuit Breaker

 However, that's not the end of the line.
-Remember that tripped circuit breakers or blown fuses are not a cause, but a symptom of a problem.
+Remember that tripped circuit breakers are not a cause, but a symptom of a problem.
 Something else is causing your system to overload.

 If the lights are off, then the problem may not be a tripped circuit breaker.